Intel's Alder Lake-S CPU Hits 4 GHz, Flaunting DDR5 Memory

 The memory bandwidth test is one of the benchmarks that stand out the most.
 There's an improvement up to a whopping 153.6%.
 The logical reasoning behind the substantial uplift is that the previous Alder Lake-S was paired with DDR4 memory, while the new sample purportedly runs with DDR5 memory.

-The new benchmarks certainly restores some faith in Alder Lake-S. It seems that Intel has been playing with the heterogeneous chips to see how far they can go.
+The new benchmarks certainly restore some faith in Alder Lake-S. It seems that Intel has been playing with the heterogeneous chips to see how far they can go.
 Alder Lake-S will land in the second half of this year.
 So there is, admittedly, more than enough time for further improvements.
+In the meantime, Intel will release its Rocket Lake CPUs to fend off AMD's Ryzen 5000 processors.